Attur Fort: History

 The Fort was constructed by a local Palaiyakkarar chieftain Gatti Mudaliar dynasty under Madurai Nayaks.
 Attur fort became part of Mysore Kingdom in late 17th century when frequent wars between Mysore Kingdom and Thirumalai Nayak of Madurai when large parts of north west Tamil region from Dindigul became part of Mysore rulers.
 The region became part of Mysore Wodeyar rulers and later under Hyder Ali of Mysore till 1768, when surrendered to Wood of East India Company.
 Hyder Ali regained the town from the British East India Company, but the Company won a decisive victory in the 3rd Mysore war was against Tipu Sultan, the son of Hyder Ali.
-Tipu Sultan went on utilize the fort as a arms depot and watch tower.
+Tipu Sultan went on utilize the fort as an arms depot and watch tower.
 It switched hands to the British East India Company who got five forts including this one as a part of the Treaty of Srirangapatnam.

 After the Third Mysore War the region became part of Madras Presidency under British.
 The fort was used by the British as a garrison from 1792 by the 23rd Madras battalion under the command of Captain Campbell.
 During subsequent years, the fort was used as an ordnance station from 1799 as the Company troops moved to Sankagiri.
 After 1854, the fort ceased to act as an operational fortress and the region was clubbed into the newly formed Salem District under the Madras Presidency.

 In modern times, the fort is under the control of the Archaeological Department of the Government of Tamil Nadu.
 Some portions of the fort are dilapidated, while most other portions are encroached on by slum dwellers.
 In modern times, the fort is maintained by the Archaeological Survey of India.